Volkswagen Beetle: Initial and successful models: 1946–1974

-The Type 11 standard limousine, initially designated as the Type 60 before 1946, received the dub "Pretzel Beetle" due to its distinctive oval-shaped, vertically divided rear window.
+The Type 11 standard limousine, initially designated as the Type 60 before 1946, was dubbed the "Pretzel Beetle" due to its distinctive oval-shaped, vertically divided rear window.
 On 1 July 1949, the Volkswagen lineup was expanded to include the "export" model featuring enhanced interiors, chrome bumpers, and trim.
 It was offered in a variety of colours to distinguish it from the preceding "Standard" model.
 Starting in 1950, an optional sunroof with a textile cover could be added at an extra cost.
-By March of the same year, the export model began to be equipped with a hydraulic brake system, which became a standard feature from April onwards.
+By March of that year, the export model began to be equipped with a hydraulic brake system, which became a standard feature from April 1950 onwards.
 In 1952, the equipment was enhanced with the addition of vent windows in the doors, and the wheels were reduced to a diameter of 15 in from the previous 16 in.
 On 10 March 1953, the split rear window was replaced with a one-piece rear window.
 Starting in 1954, the Type 122 engine had a 77 mm cylinder bore, increased by 2 mm, and an engine displacement of 1192 cc, surpassing the previous 1131 cc.
 This engine produced 30 PS, a 5 PS improvement over its predecessor.
-In 1955, the traditional VW semaphore turn signals were replaced by conventional flashing directional indicator lamps for North America, followed by their worldwide replacement in 1961.
-In 1958, the Beetle received a revised instrument panel, and a larger rectangular rear window replaced the previous oval design.
+In 1955, the traditional VW semaphore turn signals were replaced by conventional flashing directional indicator lamps in North America, followed by the rest of the world in 1961.
+In 1958, the Beetle received a revised instrument panel, and a larger, rectangular rear window replaced the previous oval design.

 "The 1961 Volkswagen sedan provides the kind of happy surprise that comes when an excellent motor vehicle is made even better."